October 26th, 2014 - Apocalypse Paintball - Poynette, WI

 Photos courtesy of www.teraasekeskus.com

-Any survivor may carry an approved rubber knife.
+Any survivor may carry an approved rubber knife; it must not be sharp and must bend when pressure is applied to it.
 This cannot be used as a slashing or stabbing weapon but is merely a prop that allows a survivor player to survive being grappled with a zombie.
 Normally, a survivor who is grappled and taken to the ground by a lone zombie will be mauled to death in 10 seconds.
 If the survivor pulls a rubber knife during the grapple, they instead kill the zombie AFTER the 10 seconds.
 They only win the grapple after the FULL 10 seconds has passed.
 You cannot be grappled, pull out a knife, and then run off... you must go to the ground in the grapple and only win after the 10 seconds is up.
 If at any time during the 10 seconds a second zombie enters the grapple, the survivor is overpowered and mauled to death.

 Back to Top